 The Compensation, Nominating and Governance Committee is responsible for periodically reviewing with the Board the appropriate criteria that directors are required to fulfill in the context of the current make-up of the Board and the needs of the Board given the circumstances of the Company.
-In identifying and screening director candidates, the Compensation, Nominating and Governance Committee considers whether the candidates fulfill the criteria for directors approved by the Board, including integrity, objectivity, independence, sound judgment, leadership, courage and diversity of experience.
+In identifying and screening director candidates, the Compensation, Nominating and Governance Committee considers whether the candidates fulfill the criteria for directors approved by the Board: integrity, objectivity, independence, sound judgment, leadership, courage and diversity of experience, including but not limited to diversity of gender, ethnicity and skill.